ajinsh/ajinsh.github.io/content/home.md

 title = "Home"
 +++

-_
-will display the blog section if there is one, and a text before._

 Hey !
-Welcome to the **Cocoa Enhanced theme**.
-Here are some articles :
+Welcome to my website.
+Refer to Bio, Projects, Blog/Posts for more info...!